 git-repos will contain all the repositories attached to this resource.

-If a git repository is removed from a resource via the UI then you will need to manually delete the folder within a Jupyter or RStudio server.
+If a git repository is removed from a resource via the UI then you will need to manually delete the folder within a Jupyter or R server.

 Using git in within your Jupyter Server

 To do git commands within Jupyter Server like pushing, pulling, and committing, you can use one of two methods: either from the command line or by using the GUI provided by a JupyterLab plugin: